nmd-113/ToolBox-by-NaeTech/README.md

 - Updated Interface: A cleaner, more modern look that’s easy to navigate.

-- New Productivity Apps: Added useful programs like LibreOffice, PDF Gear, and MS Office Slim.
+- New Productivity Apps: Added useful programs like LibreOffice, PDF Gear, and MS Office.

 - Improved Speed and Stability: Optimized for a smoother experience.

 - Silent Installation: Install apps faster, with fewer steps.

-# All the Original Features, Still Here!
+# All the Initial Features, Still Here!

-ToolBox Remastered builds on the solid foundation of the original ToolBox.
+ToolBox Remastered builds on the foundation of the initial ToolBox.
 It still includes:

 - Quick Apps Installer: Install tools like 7-Zip, VLC Media Player, Steam, and more with a single click.